tycrek/degoogle/README.md

 - Docs/Sheets/Slides (offline)
   - [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/) - Both are open-source offline document suites.
   - [LibreOffice Online](https://www.libreoffice.org/download/libreoffice-online/) - Self-hosted instance of LibreOffice that you can run in your browser.
 Thanks @flubberding
+  - [LyX](https://www.lyx.org/) - It's an open-source (and offline) document processor using TeX/LaTeX.
+It's different than Docs or Word but amazing, once you get used to it.
+Thanks @Glitchy-Tozier
 - Domains
   - [Njalla](https://njal.la/) - **14-eyes** - Privacy-focused domain registration.
 Competitive pricing and a large list of available domain extensions.
 They also offer VPS hosting.
 Built by people who built The Pirate Bay among others. (thanks u/brais33 and u/HumbleBasis6)
 - Drive